 SFI 2022 Forest Management Standard Performance Measure 8.1 requires that Certified Organizations recognize and respect Indigenous Peoples' rights.
 Additionally, Objective 11 requires Certified Organizations to comply with all applicable federal and provincial/state laws and regulations.
-This includes applicable laws and regulations pertaining to engagement, communication, and/or consultation with Indigenous Peoples, as they exist within the Certified Organization's province(s) or state(s) of operation and apply to the Certified Organization's private forest lands or public tenures.
+This includes applicable laws and regulations pertaining to engagement, communication, and/or consultation with Indigenous Peoples, as they exist within the Certified Organization's private forest lands or public tenures.

 Further to legal compliance under Objective 11, Certified Organizations should take additional measures to demonstrate recognition and respect for Indigenous Peoples' rights and traditional forest-related knowledge.
-Such measures are intended to help build a strong foundation for meaningful relationship-building and collaboration between Certified Organizations and Indigenous Peoples, whose rights may be affected by the Certified Organization's forest management activities.
+Such measures are intended to help build a strong foundation for meaningful relationship-building and collaboration between Certified Organizations and Indigenous Peoples, whose rights may be affected by the Certified Organizations for strong foundation for meaningful organization's forest management activities.